JPinlac/learning-after-bootcamp/README.md

 Another course I'm going through is [Responsive Web Design](https://www.coursera.org/learn/responsive-web-design/).
 It looks like a quick course on responsive web design which will be an important concept to learn.
 I've read some of Ethan Marcotte's book on responsive web design (the original book on responsive web design) but it's already a few years old and an updated class looks to be useful.

 The most difficult and annoying things in css is horizontally and vertically aligning elements.
 It can get really messy, especially with vertical aligning.
 To save you from countless of headaches check out [this game](http://www.flexboxfroggy.com).
 It's a simple game that teaches you about the flexbox positioning system.
 It's straightforward and seems like common sense, which is how it should be.
 The old ways of positioning are a nightmare, and flexbox also makes fluid responsive layouts relatively easy to implement.

+My updated portfolio site features fully responsive design based on flexbox.
+My biggest piece of advice on creating a responsive layout is to determine break points on your site's design rather that specific screen sizes.
+It's impossible to accomodate every screen size and more more sizes are released everyday.
+Check out [this article for more information](https://www.smashingmagazine.com/2013/03/building-a-better-responsive-website/).
 <br>

 ##### Javascript